Bourdon94m/Bourdon94m/README.md

 - 👋 Hi, I’m @Bourdon94m
 - 👀 I’m interested in video games and coding
 - 🌱 I’m currently learning Html/CSS.
 And after i would like learn javascript or python

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can contact me on discord : Bourdon94m#9242

 <!---
 Bourdon94m/Bourdon94m is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.